bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 are explicitely defined in the modal itself', well then ... shouldn't we code it that way?

-We will create a couple of channel operations to help us:
+Let's create a couple of channel operations to help:

 {% highlight clojure %}
 (defn merge-chans [& chans]